 Since then, we've met parents from around the world who are fighting to save the lives of their children.
 Below are the stories of some of the kids with this rare disease who are desperately waiting for treatment.
 Their time will be cut short if we can't find enough money to pay for their cure.
 We have already funded all the required studies to start the clinical trial for their treatment.
 We just need your help to get us over the goal line to save these kids!

 What Is Aspartylglucosaminuria (AGU)?

-Aspartylglucosaminuria (AGU) is a rare genetic disease that slows down child development in primary/middle school.
+Aspartylglucosaminuria (AGU) is a rare genetic disease that slows down child development in primary/middle school and often diagnosed as autism.
 It is one of many lysosomal storage disorders.
 About 150 children and young adults around the world have this rare genetic trait that also makes them nicest, honest, most helpful, sweetest people ever!
 However, it also slowly takes their lives away.
 Up until now, there has been no established cure for the disease.
 It was first described in the 1960s and yet no cure has been found.
 The disease is very well described and documented with only one thing left to do: Manufacture the CURE!!!

 Gene Replacement Therapy replaces the faulty AGA gene, so the child can produce a missing enzyme.
 It is a one time treatment.
 Learn more about the progress and how you can help.